ChriAsc/Spotify-BI/README.md

 the lower levels of the hierarchy, the data available for each region/city are so few that the results lose their meaning and are no longer indicative of the real situation. are no longer indicative of the actual situation.

+From the study performed, the analyses are essentially descriptive and - as a consequently - refer to information inherent in the dataset, whereby they merely bring to light correlations and relationships present in the data.

+### 5.1 Artists

+Initial analyses immediately revealed that most of the artists in the dataset come from the United States and the United Kingdom; this is representative of the importance of the music industry in these countries, which together have approximately 51 % of the artists of the artists in the dataset (212 out of 417).
+Note also the total absence of artists from from Africa and South Central Asia.

+### 5.2 Tracks

+The majority of the analyses carried out focus on the nature of the songs present in the dataset.
+By studying the main characteristics associated with them, we were able to confirm certain hypotheses concerning the music that surrounds us.

+In particular, it was possible to observe that:

+- A loud song is almost always a song that conveys a lot of energy;
+- Acoustic songs in most cases are associated with a more sad or relaxed mood.

+The analysis regarding musical notes and modes (major/minor) made it possible to observe which tonalities are most commonly used in different countries.
+As might be expected, in many Western countries, the key of C major is the most widely used; however, it is possible to notice a certain variance in the different countries.

+It is also important to mention the fact that in our case this type of analysis has more valid at the country level (Country), as the limited size of the dataset means that that going down to the lower levels of the hierarchy, the data available for each the lower levels of the hierarchy, the data available for each region/city are so few that the results lose their meaning and are no longer indicative of the real situation. are no longer indicative of the actual situation.

+#### Disclaimer: images in the text refer to 'Relazione_Qlik_Tableau_PowerBI.pdf' file